furter/hybrid-catalogues-samples/transpect_users_manual.md

-#GUIDED TOUR — THROUGH THE PIPELINE
+#THROUGH THE PIPELINE
+##A manual for designers and editors

-The different components of the magic pipeline:
+###The different components of the magic pipeline:

 *an IDML file
 with linked assets, images, fonts